symopsio/protobufs/README.md

-# protobufs
+# types

-Shared models for Sym integrations
+Shared types for Sym integrations, delivered as protobufs